vesavlad/datatools-ui/docs/user/managing-projects-feeds.md

 Clicking on a project in the main project listing will take you to the detailed project profile page:

 ![create-project](https://datatools-builds.s3.amazonaws.com/docs/intro/project-settings.png)

+The **Settings** tab can be expanded to reveal optional properties that can be specified for the project.
+These include the location of the project's geographic coverage area (specified as a rectangular region) and the default time zone.
+These values, when provided, are used to populate the corresponding feed-level properties when creating new feeds within this project.

 ## Creating a Feed Source

 To the left of the Project Settings panel is the **Feed Sources** panel.
 Feed Sources are the core of a project, and are documented in more detail below.